chaneleef/Lumi-Notes/README.md

 # 🐻 Lumi Notes

 A cute, kawaii-styled notes app built with the **MERN** stack (MongoDB, Express, React, Node).
-Create, view, edit, and delete little notes — with a soft pink & white theme and a walking bear loader. ✨
+Create, view, edit, and delete notes — with a soft pink & white theme and a walking bear loader. ✨

 ## Tech stack